Pacidus/2001ASO/README.md

 # 2001ASO
-A game developed by an undergraduate student for a project in numerical physics at the Sorbonne University.
+A game developed by a team of undergraduate student for a project in numerical physics at the Sorbonne University.

 ===================================================================================================================================
                                                 2001 A Space Odyssey